Silic0nS0ldier/CarShareApp/README.md

 Docker for Windows has recently gained native support for Windows containers.
 However this is implemented as a mode, and while in the Windows containers mode you won't be able to use Linux containers.
 Before running `docker-compose up` ensure that Docker is running in Linux containers mode.

+## Best Practices

+- The database code should only be required at server start as it carries a 10 second "safety delay".
+This safety delay is required due to improper exception bubbling within the used libraries causing uncatchable exceptions to fatally crash Node.

 ## Code Style

 This code style guide is not exhaustive, and simply exists to advise in circumstances where a particular code style does change semantics, and to ensure styling has some consistences.